spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-visibility-condition-for-cms-blocks.md

 2. Put `CustomerSlotBlockConditionFormPlugin` into the `src/Pyz/Zed/CmsSlotBlockCustomerGui` module.

 3. Create `CustomerSlotBlockConditionForm`.
-It is a regular Symfony Form class which implements `\Symfony\Component\Form\FormBuilderInterface`.
-For details, see:
+It is a regular Symfony Form class that implements `\Symfony\Component\Form\FormBuilderInterface`.
+For details, see the following:
    * [Forms](https://symfony.com/doc/current/forms.html) for more information about Symfony forms.
    * [Creating Forms](/docs/scos/dev/back-end-development/forms/creating-forms.html) to learn about form creation procedure in Spryker.
    * A form example in `\Spryker\Zed\CmsSlotBlockProductCategoryGui\Communication\Form\ProductCategorySlotBlockConditionForm`.

 {% info_block errorBox %}